CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-EVAL: Expert Evaluation of LLMs for Open‑Ended Mental‑Health QA

 \subsection{Expert Annotation Protocol}

-We implemented the evaluation rubric as a structured online questionnaire using Qualtrics, a wildly used platform for human subjects research.
-Prior to full deployment, we validated our questionnaire and study protocol with 8 participants through three rounds of pilot studies.
+We implemented the evaluation rubric as a structured online questionnaire using Qualtrics, a widely used platform for human subjects research.

+\textbf{Pilot Studies.} Prior to full deployment, we validated our questionnaire and study protocol with 8 participants through three rounds of pilot studies.
 Accordingly, we refined our evaluation questions and improved their clarity.
+For example, some experts occasionally expressed uncertainty on Medical Advice and Factual Consistency, which is not observed in other dimensions, so we included the option "I am not sure" in the main study to reduce noise and avoid forcing uncertain judgments.

-We recruited 100 licensed or professionally trained mental health practitioners across the U.S. through Upwork, the world's largest talent platform commonly used in human-computer interaction (HCI) research for sourcing domain-expert annotators~\cite{cscw-gig-economy-Upwork}.
-All annotators met the requirement of having formal clinical counseling training or certification.
-Collectively, the annotators held 32 distinct types of licenses and degrees, and reported expertise spanning 43 specialized counseling areas; see Appendix \ref{appendix_annotator_demographics} for more details.
-This broad coverage ensures that our evaluation reflects a diverse and representative cross-section of real-world counseling practice.
-Their credentials and clinical experience are summarized in Figure \ref{fig:distribution_of_credential_and_experience}; additional demographics information is provided in Appendix \ref{appendix_annotator_demographics}.
-Our annotator sample reflects the current demographics of the counseling profession in the U.S., which is predominantly composed of White and female practitioners \cite{McGuireMiranda2008, Verdieu2024, APA22}.
+\textbf{Recruitment and Credential Verifications.} We recruited 100 licensed or professionally trained mental health practitioners across the U.S. through Upwork, the world's largest talent platform commonly used in human-computer interaction (HCI) research for sourcing domain-expert annotators~\citep{cscw-gig-economy-Upwork}.
+All annotators had formal counseling training or certification, and we individually verified their education, credentials, or professional experience (Appendix \ref{appendix_annotator_demographics}).

-Each annotator was assigned a personalized survey containing 5 counseling questions, each paired with 4 responses: one written by an online human therapist and three generated by different LLMs.
+\textbf{Annotation Protocol.} Each annotator was assigned a randomly sampled survey containing 5 counseling questions, each paired with 4 responses: one from an online human therapist and three from different LLMs.
+The four responses for each question are in randomized order to mitigate position bias.
 This resulted in 20 QA pairs per annotator.
 Each pair was independently evaluated by five different professionals, supporting inter-rater reliability and reducing individual bias.
-Importantly, for each question, all four responses were rated by the same group of annotators, enabling direct and fair comparison across models.
-In total, the study includes 2,000 annotated QA pairs.
+For each question, all four responses were rated by the same group of annotators, enabling direct and fair comparison across models.
+In total, the study includes 2,000 annotated QA pairs (100 questions × 4 answers × 5 annotations).
 Annotators were blind to the source of each response and were not informed that some had been generated by LLMs.
-Surveys were randomly sampled and individually assigned.
-Each annotator spent around 40 minutes per survey and was compensated \$20-\$35 depending on professional credentials and experience.
-This study was reviewed and approved as exempt research by the Institutional Review Board of University of Southern California (Study ID: UP-25-00022).